 After submission, you must wait for the university’s decision.
 Updates regarding acceptance or rejection will be sent to your registered email.
 Once accepted, pay the admission fee to confirm your seat.

 Indian students need a study permit to pursue education in Canada.
-Once granted, they will also receive a Temporary Resident Visa (TRV), which allows them to stay in the country for their studies.
+Once granted, they will also receive a Provisional resident permit, which allows them to stay in the country for their studies.

 The admission criteria for international students vary based on the university and program chosen.
 However, certain standard documents are required for all applicants seeking to study in Canada.